 Native plants are a key source of food for birds.
-Naturally occurring plants grow seeds and berries for the birds, as well as attracting protein-rich insects.
+Naturally occurring plants grow seeds and berries for the birds and attract protein-rich insects.
 Many North American plants are also vital for nest-building materials and overall bird habitat.
 Let’s look at 24 native plants for birds in North America.

 1. Sunflower

-Sunflower (Helianthus) is native to North America and is a favourite of backyard birds.
+Sunflower (Helianthus) is native to North America and a backyard bird favorite.
 There are tons of native varieties that are perfect for attracting birds to your yard.
-Grosbeaks, finches, jays, and robins in particular will flock to sunflowers and the sunflower seeds they produce.
+Grosbeaks, finches, jays, and robins, in particular, will flock to sunflowers and the sunflower seeds they produce.
 Leave stalks standing in autumn to provide a source of food for the birds into the cooler months.

 2. Serviceberry